houshuang/stian-notes/content/Just-in-Time-Project-Management.md

                 - make decisions
             - implementation stage
         - we need to collapse these, **constructivism**, learning is an active process.
 Put something on the line, allow yourself to fail.
-            - <span class="highlight">There's a strong bias in academia for not publishing something if it is not genuinely new, or you have a very strong grounding.
-Even in blogosphere, I might feel that there's no point in me writing about productivity if Tiago has written a much better post, that I can link to.</span>
+            - &#8203;<mark>There's a strong bias in academia for not publishing something if it is not genuinely new, or you have a very strong grounding.
+Even in blogosphere, I might feel that there's no point in me writing about productivity if Tiago has written a much better post, that I can link to.</mark>
-            - <span class="highlight">Perhaps one way of overcoming this is making the format of publication intentionally "draft-y".
-But will this get readers/feedback, and will it be a good enough motivation to actually put effort into synthesizing, or just dumping my notes?</span>
+            - &#8203;<mark>Perhaps one way of overcoming this is making the format of publication intentionally "draft-y".
+But will this get readers/feedback, and will it be a good enough motivation to actually put effort into synthesizing, or just dumping my notes?</mark>
-            - <span class="highlight">Easier trade-off for entrepreneurs who live on their own reputation and SEO etc, but for someone working in a company, trade-off with how much time you spend on this</span>
+            - &#8203;<mark>Easier trade-off for entrepreneurs who live on their own reputation and SEO etc, but for someone working in a company, trade-off with how much time you spend on this</mark>
-            - <span class="highlight">Also question about context - if I am taking notes for myself, I assume all of my own knowledge.
+            - &#8203;<mark>Also question about context - if I am taking notes for myself, I assume all of my own knowledge.
 If I share with a few colleagues, I assume a lot of shared context.
 One way of adding value might be to write it up in a way that it was actually understandable by others, outside of my field.
 But huge effort.
-On the other hand, potentially very helpful to aid genuine understanding?</span>
+On the other hand, potentially very helpful to aid genuine understanding?</mark>
         - products (generative)
             - writing, tweeting etc
-            - making diagrams, sketches and visual overviews - <span class="highlight">I could experiment more with this</span>
+            - making diagrams, sketches and visual overviews - &#8203;<mark>I could experiment more with this</mark>
             - performing - recording video, presenting at local meetup etc.
-            - producing (<span class="highlight">how is this different from writing? more finished product?</span>)
+            - producing (&#8203;<mark>how is this different from writing? more finished product?</mark>)
-            - translating into a different product (<span class="highlight">what I'm doing right now with my notes from Tiago's blog series?</span>)
+            - translating into a different product (&#8203;<mark>what I'm doing right now with my notes from Tiago's blog series?</mark>)
         - selling
             - most powerful - puts you in direct contact with reality. **Can include any exchange of value, not just financial** (I guess this includes pitching something internally?)
 - Workflow